 Overgrown shrubbery and large obstructing trees can block your view of the road,as well as hide certain areas in your yard.
 Out-of-sight areas in your yard are great spots for thieves to hide—but these spots are easy to eliminate!

-Trimming large bushes and removing overgrown trees will help to increase the visibility of your home so you can see and be seen!
+Trimming large bushes and removing overgrown trees will help to increase your visibility and help your neighbors spot suspicious behavior around your property.

 A fence, gate, or wall around your home lets others know exactly where your property begins.
 Apart from keeping unwanted visitors out, having a fence or wall around your yard will increase your sense of security and immediately make you feel safer.
 It also allows you to easily discern a trespasser from a visitor.

-Don’t leave any expensive purchases visible in your yard.
-Potential criminals passing by your home look for signs that your home is wealthy.
+Don’t leave any expensive purchases visible in your yard or near your windows.
+Potential criminals passing by your home look for signs that your home contains high-value items that are easily carried off.
 Expensive purchases, such as electronics, should be put away when they’re not in use.

-Equip your property with a smart alarm system and feel the worry fade away!
-Today’s high-tech alarm systems come with built-in motion sensors that alert you to movement on your property.
+Equip your property with a top rated home security system and feel the worry fade away!
+Today’s high-tech alarm systems come with built-in motion detectors that alert you to movement on your property.

 You don’t need to be at home to receive these alerts, and you can customize the zones in need of surveillance.
 Furthermore, alarm systems with motion sensors act as a deterrent to potential burglars, thus making them one of the best precautionary measures you can take to secure your property.